allentv/MilestoneProject2/README.md

 Two modals were included.
 The first one permits the user to choose a difficulty level which would change the size of card grid system.
-The second modal permits the user to obtain stats on the number of turns required to complete game, Starwars character fact and a button to play again.
+The second modal permits the user to obtain stats on the number of turns required to complete game, Star Wars character fact and a button to play again.

 ### footer

 A footer was added and incoporated social links to:
-* official Starwars facebook site
+* official Star Wars facebook site
-* official Starwars twitter site
+* official Star Wars twitter site
-* official Starwars Istagram site
+* official Star Wars Istagram site

 ## TECHNOLOGIES USED

 * HTML
 * css
 * javacript
-* Jquery to simplify in DOM manipulation
+* Jquery to simplify DOM manipulation
 * official W3C validator
 * css official validator(jigsaw)
 * JSHint
 * Jasmine testing framwork
 * chrome dev tools
 * Bootstrap 4 for page layout purposes and responsive design aspects
+* balsamiq wireframes application

 ## JAVASCRIPT MAIN GAME CODE DESIGN PHILOSOPHY